Solutions to Impermanent Loss and Front-running in DeFi

 The main driver for new development opportunities in DeFi was the presence of certain problems connected to liquidity loss.
 Such problems as impermanent loss and front-running are also considered as the main prevention of the widespread of decentralized exchanges.

 In this article, Blaize wants to guide you through the technical side of such problems and review the use cases on how to prevent them.
+Looking ahead, the fastest and most efficient way to avoid impermanent loss is to use stablecoins that do not lose value over time.
+But, let’s talk about everything in order.

 Impermanent loss problem explained

 In most traditional examples of DEX liquidity pools contain just two assets.
-In order to get in, the user should provide an equal cost of token for each side of the pool.
+In order to get in, the user should provide an equal cost of token for each side of the liquidity pool.
 To better understand the impermanent loss issue, let’s take an easy example.

 Assume the 50/50 ETH/DAI pool with the equal amount of tokens provided already.
 As long as the price for those two differs considerably on the market (when 1 ETH = $100; 1 DAI=$1), so in order to make them “equal” we need to put 10 ETH to 1000 DAI.
-In this case, the pool is considered balanced and gives an ideal environment for the trade.
+In this case, the liquidity pool is considered balanced and gives an ideal environment for the trade.

 Find out more explanation about various types of AMM mechanisms in our previous article AMM Types & Differentiations